francisco-oli/Prism/README.md

 ## Motivation

 I built Prism after watching nutrition misinformation affect people close to me — conflicting advice, misleading packaging, and generic "healthy/unhealthy" labels that ignore who's actually eating the food.
-Prism is my attempt at something better: a personalized nutrition pipeline that reasons about a specific person's goals rather than giving everyone the same verdict.
+Prism is my attempt at something better: a personalized nutrition pipeline that reasons about a specific person's goals.
+Rather than giving everyone the same verdict, Prism tries to understand in what context certain foods can be used based on the user profile.

 It's built end-to-end (mobile app, backend, LLM pipeline) and deployed to real users — my family uses it to check whether a food is healthy for them and to understand what's actually in it.